Lukas Frenkert: Career

 Frenkert played as a striker for Arminia Ochtrup's academy before moving to FC Twente at under-13 level.
 After a spell with Eintracht Rheine's academy, he moved to Preußen Münster's academy in 2014.
 He joined Münster's first team for the 2020–21 season, and scored 3 in 25 matches in the Regionalliga West.
 In March 2021, it was announced that Frenkert would transfer to Schalke 04 II in summer 2021 at the end of his contract with Münster.
-He returned to Preußen Münster a year later, and explained to Reviersport interviewer Krystian Wozniak that he chose to leave Schalke as he was unhappy there.
+He returned to Preußen Münster in January 2022, and explained to Reviersport interviewer Krystian Wozniak that he chose to leave Schalke as he was unhappy there.

 In August 2023, Frenkert joined 1.
 FC Bocholt on a season-long loan.
 He made 29 Regionalliga West appearances for the club across the 2023–24 season.
 Upon his return to Münster, who were now in the 2.
 Bundesliga, he established himself as a regular first team player in the 2024–25 season, starting every league match for the club prior to the winter break and making 25 league appearances in total.

 On 8 June 2025, Frenkert signed a two-season contract with Eintracht Braunschweig.